tonikelope/coronapoker/docs/ec-identity-spec.md

 Two distinct identicons exist, both rendered by [`IdenticonDialog.java`](../src/main/java/com/tonikelope/coronapoker/IdenticonDialog.java) on a `SHA-256` hash over a `7×7` grid with horizontal symmetry, two foreground colors drawn from disjoint hash bytes and a transparent background:

 - **Session identicon** — hashes the negotiated session **AES key**; for network-MITM detection.
-The host's grid view of all per-client session identicons lives in [`SessionIdenticonMosaicDialog.java`](../src/main/java/com/tonikelope/coronapoker/SessionIdenticonMosaicDialog.java).
+Reachable from the waiting room by **right-clicking your own nick** in the participant list: a **client** opens the AES identicon of its single channel with the host; the **host** opens the per-client mosaic of every channel ([`SessionIdenticonMosaicDialog.java`](../src/main/java/com/tonikelope/coronapoker/SessionIdenticonMosaicDialog.java)).
 - **Identity identicon** — hashes the peer's **Ed25519 pubkey**; for identity OOB verification, with the full fingerprint hex shown in the title and a "Verify identity" button.
+Reachable at the table by clicking a human player's avatar.

 ---